ray-project/ray/doc/source/ray-air/experimental-features.rst

 We're testing a number of experimental features in Ray AIR.

 During development and internal dogfooding, the features are disabled per default.
-You can opt-in by setting an environment variable.
+You can opt-in by setting a feature-specific environment variable.

 After some time, we enable the feature per default to gather more feedback from the community.
 In that case, they can still